 Think about the area in which you are handling your guinea pig; you should make sure that dogs and cats are not in the room with you in case they are tempted to consider your small pet as a toy or tasty snack.
 Even if you think your other pets will be fine with your guinea pigs, it is always safer to keep them apart.

-You should make sure the area is free of obstacles so you don’t trip when holding your cavy and you should always have clear access to return your pet back to safe environment if you need to do so in a hurry.
+You should make sure the area is free of obstacles so you don’t trip whilst holding your cavy and you should always have clear access to return your pet back to safe environment if you need to do so in a hurry.

 Be particularly careful about any potential escape routes.
 If you accidentally drop your pet, you should be confident that they have nowhere they can disappear to such as gaps in fences, holes and ledges/drops; they can move extremely quickly for such a small creature, particularly when they are afraid.

 The environment should be free of potential, unexpected loud noises as this may frighten your cavy and cause it to struggle free.
 This is particularly important when they are quite young and during your first handling experiences together.
-A barking dog or TV program that has bursts of volume can be extremely alarming for them.
+A barking dog or tv program that has bursts of volume can be extremely alarming for them.

 Very squirmy or skittish animals may benefit from being tempted into handling by using food as a ‘lure’ and a treat.
 Have some special fresh vegetable treats on hand to make this process as rewarding as possible (a piece of cucumber or lettuce is ideal).